internetimagery/photos/README.md

 # TODO:

 - versioning support. index "001" could become "001.10" for version 10 etc
+- lockfile to use folder with replicated named files instead of master file
 - Use proper flag parser for cli args.
 Too much logic in command runner.
 - add tests for failing in sort directory for backups / tags / format
 - check and see if os.Rename works across drives.
 Create a test if it doesn't.